PrefectHQ/prefect/docs/concepts/blocks.md

 ### Saving blocks

-If this JSON value needs to be retrieved later to be used within a flow or task, we can use the `.save()` method on the block to store the value in a block document on the Prefect database for retrieval later:
+To retrieve this saved value use the `.save()` method:

 ```python
 json_block.save(name="life-the-universe-everything")
 ```

-If you'd like to update the block value stored for a given `name`, you can overwrite the existing block document by setting `overwrite=True`:
+To update saved block value stored for a given block, overwrite the existing block by passing `overwrite=True`:

 ```python
 json_block.save(overwrite=True)
 ```

-!!!
-Tip
-    in the above example, the name `"life-the-universe-everything"` is inferred from the existing block document

-... or save the same block value as a new block document by setting the `name` parameter to a new value:
+Create a new JSON block by setting the `name` parameter to a new value:

 ```python
 json_block.save(name="actually-life-the-universe-everything")
 ```

-!!! tip "Utilizing the UI"
-    Blocks documents can also be created and updated via the [Prefect UI](/ui/blocks/).
+Note that blocks can also be created and updated via the [Prefect UI](/ui/blocks/).

 ### Loading blocks

-The name given when saving the value stored in the JSON block can be used when retrieving the value during a flow or task run:
+The block name can be used to load the block:

 ```python hl_lines="6"
 from prefect import flow